eiro/eiro.github.com/aboutme.md

 * there is _NOSILVERBULLET and we all have to be polyglot.
 * _ACMEISM is a good thing
-* documentations and tests must preceed implementation
+* documentation and tests must preceed implementation
 * if you want to learn to program, learn to "not program" instead (i mean: are you sure you're already a poweruser of the already available tools?)